 Cloud Marketplaces are key

-If you’re unfamiliar with Cloud Marketplaces (such as AWS, Microsoft, GCP, or Red Hat), these are veritable virtual shopping malls of software, available to purchase, if you are a customer of the Cloud Provider.
+If you’re unfamiliar with Cloud Marketplaces (such as AWS, Google Cloud, Microsoft), these are veritable virtual shopping malls of software, available to purchase, if you are a customer of the Cloud Provider.

-Better yet, the cost of the 3rd party software being purchased through one of these Marketplaces ends up landing on the buyer’s cloud bill.
+Better yet, the cost of the third-party software being purchased through one of these Marketplaces ends up landing on the buyer’s cloud bill.
 In fact, one of the key value propositions for buyers who purchase software through Marketplaces is the ability to land new software on a pre-existing bill.

 But why is that important?